 Mastering 3D Printing: Making Your Prints Look Amazing (2 hours) July 18, 2019

 This summer, we will be teaching a class based on our Hacker Calculus project for 12- to 14-year-olds at IEA in Pasadena.

 We offer a variety of custom training in 3D printing, Arduino, wearable tech, and more.
 We can work with you to develop custom professional development for your staff, or we can start with one of the following:

-Intro to 3D Printing (1 session, 3 hours)
+Intro to 3D Printing (2 session, 2 hours each)

 This course covers the basics of 3D printing workflow for consumer-level 3D printers.
 We will walk through several free or open source 3D computer aided design (CAD) programs, and teach you about software options to take CAD files and turn them into the types of files that are used by common 3D printers.

-Our new book, “3D Printed Science Projects,” uses the OpenSCAD programming language to develop 3D printable models.
-This class walks through the process of using the free, open source OpenSCAD program, and then goes through how to use and modify each of the models in the book.
-Models discussed: Math functions, Light and other waves, Gravity, Airfoils, Simple Machines, Plants and Their Ecosystems, Molecules and Trusses.
+Our books, 3D Printed Science Projects volumes 1 and 2 use the OpenSCAD programming language to develop 3D printable models.
+This class walks through the process of using the free, open source OpenSCAD program, and then goes through how to use and modify selected models from the books.
+Volume 1 discusses Math functions, Light and other waves, Gravity, Airfoils, Simple Machines, Plants and Their Ecosystems, Molecules, and Trusses.
+Volume 2's topics include Geology, Snow and Ice, Doppler and Mach, Moment of Inertia, Probability, Digital Logic, and Gravitational Waves.
 The models are available open source for noncommercial purposes.